nuts and bolts of being a "care coach"

 Some of our Members need significant supervision and support with personal hygiene care.
 These services are provided by our direct Care Coaches whom are sensitive to ensuring dignity, respect and self-agency when supporting our Members.
 We provide full-toileting support for those Members who need this level of care and have a private designated changing room to support these needs.

 The quality of care we provide at The Center is directly related to the skills and expertise of our direct care team.
 We are committed to recruiting and retaining a strong direct care team that provides the best care for our Members.
 The overhead to provide this level of care is significant and our donors help ensure that we are able to maintain this level of quality care.
-To learn more about how you can support The Center and help us reach our operational goals for North Texas Giving Day click below.
+To learn more about how you can support The Center and help us reach our operational goals by DONATING click below.

 program pillars - life skills (Part 3 of 6)